 Winter installations and summer installations offer many similarities, though there are pros and cons to each season, and the process employed in warm versus cold weather can be different.
 Window installation professionals can help advise you on conditions and considerations for window installation in different seasons.
 While installation can happen in any season, responsible professionals will take the appropriate steps to help ensure a quality installation in any season.
 There are pros and cons to window replacement in each season, so which season you decide upon depends upon several factors.

 Replacing windows when the weather is warm but not too warm, say in late spring or early summer, has several benefits.
 If you're replacing multiple windows, doing so while the weather is warm outside will help keep unwanted cold drafts from entering your home during the project.

 If the weather gets too hot, however, extra steps can to be taken to prevent excess heat from entering your home.
 Closing the door to the room where windows are being installed can contain the heat to a small area while installation takes place, so the rest of the house can be kept cool.
-Also, in some areas of the country, particularly in the Northeast, summer can bring thunderstorms, and foul weather can delay window installations.
+Also, in some areas of the country, particularly in the Northeast and Midwest, summer can bring thunderstorms, and foul weather can delay window installations.

 Since many people schedule window installations in the warm months of spring and summer, you might want to consider scheduling your project for the colder months to avoid heavy competition with installer availability.
 Window installers may even offer “off season” deals, making your window replacement slightly more affordable.